 This parcel is a former bog left to return to its natural state.
 It has one boundary that is contiguous with Chace Bog.

-Priestly Marsh features a small tidal marsh and wildlife habitat.
+Features: A small (0.6 acre) tidal marsh and wildlife habitat.

 Generously donated to SLT in 2016.
 6.25 acre parcel adjacent to other SLT properties along the Sippican River.